I jolt awake at 2 am. I don’t look at the clock.

 Despite My Best Efforts, Poor Sleep Is Still A Problem

-Medications for Poor Sleep Quality
+Medications for Poor Sleep Quality in Perimenopause

 My Efforts Didn’t Improve Sleep